Snaacky/thewiki/docs/tutorials/mpv.md

 +++ Low-End PCs

-If you use low-end hardware, we suggest sticking to mpv's default profile, which aims for a balance between quality and performance.
+If you use low-end hardware, we recommend sticking to mpv's default profile, which aims for a balance between quality and performance.
 You don't need to make any changes to achieve this, as it's the default preset.

 +++ Potato PCs
-If you use ultra low-end hardware, we suggest sticking to mpv's built-in `fast` profile, which prioritizes performance over quality.
+If you use ultra low-end hardware, we recommend sticking to mpv's built-in `fast` profile, which prioritizes performance over quality.

 To use the profile, add the following to the top of your `mpv.conf`: